google/koladata/docs/api_reference.md

 The resulting DataSlice has get_ndim() + 1.
 The first `get_ndim() - 1`
 dimensions are unchanged.
 The last two dimensions corresponds to the groups and the items within the groups.
+Indices within the same group are in increasing order.

 Values of the DataSlice are the indices of the items within the parent dimension. `kd.take(x, kd.group_by_indices(x))` would group the items in